FabriceReneCorail/PatternApplication/README.md

 # PatternApplication
-this project is focused on Back-End Java. using docker for my mysql server and a MVC architecture to handling data I want to add Luquibase to handling database and add Swagger on it and also keycloak to handle all the app's connections.
+this project a @SpringBootApplication is focused on Back-End Java. using docker for my mysql server and a MVC architecture to handling data I want to add Luquibase to handling database and add Swagger on it and also keycloak to handle all the app's connections.